 These bus companies use comparatively good quality air conditioned buses and the added bonus of a TV, which usually plays a selection of cartoons, Khmer comedy, Asian soaps and karaoke.

 This brand new service offers high quality buses, in-bus services such as a snack and cold towel and a direct trip to Kampot.
-They depart Phnom Penh daily at 8:00am and 2:45pm (Giant Ibis’ website’s times are incorrect).
-Tickets cost US$9 for the 2.5 hour one-way trip and include a pick up from your accommodation.
+They depart Phnom Penh daily at 8:00am and 2:45pm.
+Tickets cost US$10 for the 3.5 hour one-way trip (average duration of the trip).

 Giant Ibis Transport